 Dr. Higgins has had numerous appearances on national and local television outlets, including NBC Nightly News with Tom Brokaw, FOX News, FOX and Friends, The Glenn Beck Show on FOX, Rx for Healthy Lifestyles on Rural TV, and Newsmax TV.

 Dr. Higgins has contributed to numerous health and wellness blogs, as well as periodicals such as The Atlanta Journal-Constitution, Atlanta Family Christian, the Marietta Daily Journal, and Brenau University Magazine, along with Philadelphia Rowhome Magazine.
 She has authored several books, including her latest, The Dr. Higgins Guide to Health & Wellness, along with The Mystery of Happiness: A Step By Step Journal of Gratitude.
 Dr. Higgins frequently presents her recognized philosophy, “Prescription for Life,” when she lectures on various health and wellness topics.
 Her upcoming book, Three Meetings, was the result of a 534-mile trek from southern France through the Pyrenees Mountains, and across the entire country of Spain.

-As an example to other baby boomers, young and old alike, Dr. Higgins enjoys an active lifestyle, including running, hiking, kayaking, weight training, and rowing.
+Dr. Higgins’ trademark “4 Pillars of Health” looks at health as more than simply the absence of disease by investigating the physical, emotional, and intellectual, as well as spiritual elements of wholeness in a complete, passionate, and edutainment style for her patients and audiences alike.
+As an example to other baby boomers, young and old, she enjoys an active lifestyle, including running, hiking, kayaking, weight training, and rowing.
 She lives a life of gratitude and practices her “Prescription for Life.”